 You cannot overlap the IP address ranges.
-If you do, an error message will pop-up telling you that you have an overlap conflict.
-Check all the ranges for overlaps and try again.
+If you do, an error message will pop-up telling you that you have an overlap region.
+Check all of the ranges for overlaps and try again.

-When you are finished, click on Update Static Settings and you should see a message saying, "Operation Successful".
+When you are finished, click on Update Static Settings and you should see a message saying "Operation Successful".